kubernetes-sigs/blob-csi-driver/README.md

 **WARNING**: This driver is in ALPHA currently.
 Do NOT use this driver in a production environment in its current state.

 ### About
-This driver allows Kubernetes to use [azure file](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) volume, csi plugin name: `blobfuse.csi.azure.com`
+This driver allows Kubernetes to use [blobfuse](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) volume, csi plugin name: `blobfuse.csi.azure.com`

 ### Project Status
 Status: Aplha